Tax Sale Information

-Answer: The fees associated with a tax sale includes taxes, interest to date, posting of the tax sale notice on the property if no address is known or returned from the post office, title search fee performed by our Solicitor, advertising costs for a two week period, cost of the deed and registration, HST (if applicable) and cost of Solicitor to conduct sale.
+Answer: The fees associated with a tax sale includes taxes, interest to date, posting of the tax sale notice on the property, title search fee performed by our Solicitor, advertising costs for a two week period, cost to register the Certificate of Sale, cost to prepare deed and cost of Solicitor to conduct sale.

 Question: If I am the successful bidder, what method of payment can I use?